gvwilson/thirdbit/src/fiction/iffy/index.md

 they weren't wires—those would be too easy for a scanner to spot—but rather tiny fractalized patches of cells arranged in precisely the right way to make her a living antenna.
 And any antenna that could receive a signal could send one.

-It only took her a minute to find an opening in the hovercraft's systems.
+It only took a minute to find an opening in the hovercraft's systems.
-It took another five to find one that wasn't a trap, and another hour to convince herself that she was right.
+It took another five to find one that wasn't a trap, and another hour to convince herself of that.
 Fifteen years ago,
 just a few days after she had been born, a tech in Paddington South had replaced a reactor coolant pump